-With dramatic coastlines, an idyllic seaport and a stunning backdrop of rolling hills, our Donegal and Sligo hotels guarantee a charming and inspiring short break in the North West of Ireland.
+With dramatic coastlines, an idyllic seaport and a stunning backdrop of rolling hills, our Donegal hotels guarantee a charming and inspiring short break in the North West of Ireland.

 Hotels in Dublin offer an ideal base for soaking up the friendly atmosphere of this cosmopolitan city.
 A city rich in history and culture offering something for everyone, with budget and luxury Dublin hotels to choose from as well as an abundance of museums, parks, theatres, chic boutiques, excellent restaurants and legendary pubs.

 Dublin airport has one main terminal with flights to over 112 international destinations, operated by 50 airlines.
 Situated just 6 miles north of Dublin city, the airport is easily accessible if travelling by road with great express and local bus links.